대수적 구조

 If \(S\) is a subgroup of \(G\), then since \(b\in S\) we have \(b^{-1}\in S\), and therefore \(a\star b^{-1}\in S\) holds trivially.

-From now on, when dealing with a general group we always denote the operation by multiplication, and thus write \(x\star y\) simply as \(xy\), the inverse of \(x\) as \(x^{-1}\), and the identity element as \(e\).
+From now on, when dealing with a general group we always denote the operation by multiplication, and thus write \(x\star y\) simply as \(xy\), the inverse of \(x\) as \(x^{-1}\), and the identity element as \(e\), as before.
 However, if the group \(G\) is specifically abelian, we denote the operation by addition, the inverse of \(x\) by \(-x\), and the identity element by \(0\).

 References